Diet Bites.com - Children's Health, Children's Obesity

 Three Enduring Health Tips From Diet Bites For Healthier Kids - Be sure to combine these with an adequate night's rest.

-1. Start your kid's day with a healthy breakfast.
 Kids who embrace breakfast also embrace healthier grades.
 Keep in mind that if your child doesn't eat breakfast, it's a very long stretch from the beginning of school until lunch.
 Without food to fuel energy, your child will be dragging when it finally arrives.
 Breakfast also helps keep sugar levels in check.

-2. Encourage your school to ditch homework and increase activity time.
 Who's Kidding Who?
 If the schools cannot accomplish the job in 7-8 hours, then something is wrong.
 With our kids glued to a desk all day, once they get out of school, they should have the space to enjoy activities and to free their minds - for their good health.
 As pointed out in our article below that was posted at Diet Bites a couple of weeks ago, we feel that the biggest contributor to childhood obesity relates to school desks.
 Now with school lasting longer and longer, the childhood obesity problem has room to grow.

-When our youngest son was in his high school years, he had so much homework that he entered the house and went straight to work, and many nights, he didn't get finished until after midnight.
-If a kid has six teachers and all of them are Homework Addicts, it can wreck a kid's home-life and health.
 With all this said, if homework must be given, then it should be very minimal.
 This not only gives the kids a well needed break, but our teachers as well.
 All that extra grading - and many times, they are grading the parent's work rather than the kids because the kids are so stressed out and tired, their parents end up doing more than just coaching them.

 Schools that plan to incorporate longer activity periods (hint hint) receive a gold star.

-3. Healthy Eats.
 This includes healthier lunches served by the schools, healthier packed lunches and healthier options for fund raisers.
 Although recent actions have been taken to ban vending and beverage machines from schools, some schools may be in need of having their lunchroom food banned.
 Just take a look at one school menu served at an Alaskan school last September:

 5 BBQ Pork Nuggets - 275 calories, 19 grams fat

-Mac & Cheese, 3/8ths of a cup - 76 calories, 3.18 grams fat
+Mac & Cheese, 3/8th's of a cup - 76 calories, 3.18 grams fat

 Honey Wheat Roll - 110 calories, 3.5 grams fat

-Applesauce, 3/8ths of a cup - 73 calories, .17 grams fat
+Applesauce, 3/8th's of a cup - 73 calories, .17 grams fat

 8 Ounces of Milk - 144 calories, .37 grams fat